 The CL100 fuel is not suitable to use in all burners with an open reservoir.
 The fuel is developed for the ceramic burner in particular but can be used in our latest open burner models.
 The ceramic core absorbs the liquid fuel, which evaporates when exposed to the air.
 This means that it is not the pure liquid fuel that burns, but the vapour that comes from the ceramic core.Can I also use another type of fuel instead of bio-ethanol?

-A combustion generally only produces a smell when the fuel is not filtered sufficiently and when it is produced from (too many) different raw materials.
+A combustion generally only produces a smell when bioethanol is not filtered sufficiently and when it is produced from (too many) different raw materials.
 Also, the alcohol percentage is very important as the lower the alcohol percentage the more you will be able to smell it.
-Fuels with a low alcohol percentage contain a higher percentage of chemical supplements, which cause the combustion to be less pure.
-This is not the case for the Ruby Fires liquid fuel: CL100.
-The combination of the CL100 fuel and the evaporation from the ceramic core of the burner enable a combustion which is as pure as possible and reduces the odour.
+Bioethanol with a low alcohol percentage contains a higher percentage of chemical supplements, which cause the combustion to be less pure.
+This is not the case for the Ruby Fires bioethanol: CL100.
+The combination of the CL100 bioethanol and the evaporation from the ceramic core of the burner enable a combustion which is as pure as possible and reduces the odour.
 The combustion is comparable with that of a candle.Why does Ruby Fires only sell bio-ethanol per 1 litre bottle?

-When filling the ceramic burner with larger containers you run the risk of overfilling the burner.
-To guarantee your safety we only offer 1 litre bottles as this makes it easier to control the amount of liquid you pour into the burner.
+When filling the ceramic burner with larger containers bioethanol you run the risk of overfilling the burner.
+To guarantee your safety we only offer 1 litre bottles as this makes it easier to control the amount of bioethanol you pour into the burner.